 - Rash that is undiagnosed.
 A physician’s note is required to verify that the child is not contagious and may return to school.

 - Chicken Pox–keep your child at home until blisters are scabbed over and there are no signs of illness.

 - Impetigo–keep your child home for 24 hours after starting antibiotic treatment.

 - Ringworm–keep home until prescribed treatment is started.
 Upon return to school, cover affected areas with clothing or a bandage.

-  - Scabies–until treatment prescribed by a medical doctor has been completed.
+- Scabies–keep your child home until treatment prescribed by a medical doctor has been completed.

-  If at any time you are unsure if your child’s illness in contagious, please call your child’s primary physician.
+If at any time you are unsure if your child’s illness is contagious, please call your child’s primary physician.
 If you have further questions, please contact the school nurse at the school site.